Former Olympian Ryan Lochte Explains The Lessons Learned After Going From Millionaire To Living Paycheck-to-Paycheck

 “You’re not going to be alone your whole life.
 You’re going to have a family, and that costs money.
 Having kids costs money.
 You want to put your kids into a great school, you want to have a great house for them growing up — and all of that is going to add up, so you need to start saving your money now.”

-To avoid the same fate as Lochte, get your savings in check with these helpful articles about cutting unnecessary expenses to put more into savings, sticking to a 1% spending rule, and ways to save money backed by science.
+To avoid the same fate as Lochte, get your savings in check with these helpful articles about cutting unnecessary expenses to put more into savings and sticking to a 1% spending rule.